asobhy-qnx/ros2_documentation/source/Installation/Rolling/QNX-Development-Setup.rst

     vcs import src/qnx_deps < qnx_deps.repos

-4- Export the following variables according to the architecture and C++ library to use:
+4- Export CPU variable according to your target architecture:

-If no CPU is set all architectures are going to be built.
+Please note: If no CPU is set all architectures are going to be built.

 options for CPU: aarch64, x86_64